 UK Shared Prosperity Fund (UKSPF) in Sunderland

-We are pleased to announce Sunderland's first targeted call for projects under the Communities and Place Investment Priority.
-Further details can be found at the Call for Projects link below.
+We are pleased to announce the first approved projects under the Communities and Place call for projects.
+Further information can be found here: Sunderland UKSPF Approved Communities and Place Projects

 Introduction to UKSPF

 Sunderland, as a lead authority area, has been allocated an indicative total of £16,577,891 to invest over three years with the majority of activity and funding in 2023-24 and 2024-25.
 This is broken down into £14,936,161 of UKSPF core funding and £1,641,730 for the Multiply programme.

 Sunderland is in a strong position to use UKSPF alongside other funding streams and has identified priority interventions for support to maximise outcomes for its residents, communities, and businesses.